alfiebeard/password-protected-webpage/README.md

 You can easily switch between each of these examples by changing the template served in [app.py (L46)](app.py#L46)

 ## Security Considerations
 If you are planning on deploying this approach it's important to be aware of the security implications.
 A single global password is not suitable for protecting content of significant importantance.
 Single global passwords can be easily published and shared between visitors, rendering them useless.
 However, they can be useful for making content available to small trusted groups or in placing an extra barrier between a visitor and some more protected content.
-Never place any content that you would not want in the public domain behind behind a single global password.
+Never place any content that you would not want in the public domain behind a single global password.

 # Getting Started